jjoeldaniel/Avalon/README.md

  ### **2) What functions does Avalon provide?**

-   Avalon currently supports Music (Spotify and YouTube), Translation (only to English, sorry!), Moderation commands (purge , broadcast), Utility commands (ping, av, afk) and Fun commands (Blackjack, 8ball, truth or dare).
+   Avalon currently supports Music (Spotify and YouTube), Translation (only to English, sorry!), Moderation commands (purge , broadcast), Utility commands (ping, avatar, poll) and Fun commands (8ball, truth or dare).

 ### **3) What permissions does Avalon require?**